Skip to main content

 While any food could possibly cause an allergy, certain foods are much more likely to do so.
 In children, the foods that most commonly cause allergic reactions are:

 Most allergic reactions occur within 30 minutes of consuming the problem food.
-Often, the reaction occurs within 5 to 10 minutes, but it can occur as long as 4 to 6 hours after ingestion.
+Often, the reaction occurs within five to 10 minutes, but it can occur as long as four to six hours after ingestion.

 While the symptoms of food intolerance can be uncomfortable, this condition is not dangerous.
-There are also other conditions, such as celiac disease, which can cause reactions to foods (people with celiac disease have trouble with anything containing gluten) that are not allergic.
+There are also other conditions such as celiac disease that can cause reactions to foods (people with celiac disease have trouble with anything containing gluten) that are not allergic.

 Food allergies are becoming more common, especially among children.
 While the exact cause of food allergy is unknown, it does tend to run in families.